The AP Interview: Ukraine aims to restart occupied reactors

 But now the company faces a different problem.

-In an interview with The Associated Press, Energoatom President Petro Kotin said Energoatom could restart two of the reactors in a matter of days to protect safety installations as winter approaches and temperatures drop.
+In an interview with The Associated Press, Energoatom President Petro Kotin said the company could restart two of the reactors in a matter of days to protect safety installations as winter approaches and temperatures drop.

 “If you have low temperature, you will just freeze everything inside.
 The safety equipment will be damaged,” he said in his office at the company’s Kyiv headquarters.
 “So you need heating and the only heating is going to come from the working reactor.”

+But there is still a risk as long as there are nuclear fuel assemblies inside, Kotin explained.
+Intentional damage to the reactors or the safety and cooling equipment, or a failure of those systems due to cold temperatures, could still lead to disaster.

+“You have residual heat and you should constantly provide the coolant for these fuel assemblies.
+If you stop cooling, then you will have meltdown.
+And that is how it works,” he said.

-Russian troops occupy the plant and the surrounding area, including the nearby town of Energodar where thousands of Ukrainian workers continue to maintain the facility.
-The plant is also the only source of heat for the town, Kotin said.
+Russian troops occupy the plant and the surrounding area, including the nearby city of Enerhodar, while thousands of Ukrainian workers continue to maintain the facility.
+The plant is the city's only source of heat, Kotin said.

 Energoatom could make a decision as early as Wednesday to restart the reactors.

+“I would say it was mental torture," Kotin said of the baseless false confessions.
+“He had (to) say that all the shelling on the Zaporizhzhia Nuclear Power Plant was made by Ukrainian forces, and that he is a Ukrainian spy and he is in contact with Ukrainian special forces.”

-He was eventually let go at a checkpoint at the edge of territory Russia controls and had to walk about 15 kilometers (nine miles) across no-man’s land to Ukrainian-held areas, according to Kotin.
+Murashov was eventually let go at a checkpoint at the edge of territory Russia controls and had to walk about 15 kilometers (9 miles) across a no-man’s land to Ukrainian-held areas, according to Kotin.

-The power plant sits within one of four regions that Russian President Vladimir Putin has moved to annex; the nearby city of Zaporizhzhia itself remains in Ukrainian hands.

-At the time of the forced shutdown last month, Ukrainian officials had warned it was only a stopgap measure and, as such, unreliable.
+Enerhodar Mayor Dmytro Orlov said he had since spoken with Murashov, who reported "he spent two days in solitary confinement in the basement, with handcuffs and a bag on his head.
+His condition can hardly be called normal.”

+The International Atomic Energy Agency, the U.N.'s nuclear watchdog, said Tuesday that it “understands that Mr. Murashov is now with his family in territory controlled by Ukraine and will not be continuing with his duties at the ZNPP.”

 Russian forces occupied the nuclear power station, which ranks among the world’s biggest, early in the war.
 Both sides blame each other for shelling that has damaged power lines connecting it to the grid.

-Kotin on Tuesday renewed his call for the establishment of a “demilitarized zone” around the plant, where two experts from the International Atomic Energy Agency, the U.N. nuclear watchdog, are currently based.
+Kotin on Tuesday renewed his call for the establishment of a “demilitarized zone” around the plant, where two experts from the International Atomic Energy Agency are currently based.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine